Home » Divisions » Detention Division

-The Administration Division consists of the Chief Administrator, Assistant Administrator, Security Commander Captain, Administrative Lieutenant, Systems Technician, Administrative Clerk, and four Records Management Clerks.
-This division manages the overall operation of the Detention Center and is involved in personnel issues, planning, budgeting, policy and procedure development, post orders, purchasing, contracts and agreements, billing and reports.
+The Administration Division consists of the Chief Administrator, Assistant Administrator, Security Commander Captain, Administrative Lieutenant, Systems Technician, Administrative Clerk, and five Records Management Clerks.
+This division manages the overall operation of the Detention Center and is involved in personnel issues, planning, budgeting, policy and procedure development, post orders, purchasing, contracts and agreements, billing, and reports.

 Detention Security Force

 The main function of the Security Force is to keep the inmate population safe and secure while being detained for court or serving a court imposed sentence.
-They monitor all housing unit activities and are trained in all facets of inmate management and are compliant with State standards.
+They monitor all housing unit activities, trained in all facets of inmate management, and are compliant with State standards.
 In essence these officers are the back bone of the Detention Division.
 This unit is overseen by the Security Commander Captain and is divided into four shifts.

 Detention Day Squad Security Force

-The Day Squad is responsible for providing security in the Detention Center lobby, General Sessions courtroom holding cells.
+The Day Squad is responsible for providing security in the Detention Center lobby and General Sessions courtroom holding cells.
 In addition, they provide additional manpower to maintain adequate staffing levels on each team.